 EYW wants your food stories!

-Where: There are plenty of classy bars in which to drink a well-crafted Sazerac.
+Where: There are plenty of classic bars in which to drink a well-crafted Sazerac.
 We enjoyed ours at Hermes Bar (725 St. Louis St., map) at Antoine’s—it seemed fitting to sip a Sazerac in historic French Quarter surrounds, with tuxedoed bartenders who know their stuff.
 Bonus: There’s good live music here at times.